joakimk/minimapper/README.md

 Minimapper comes with an in-memory implementation of common CRUD operations.
 You can use this in tests to not hit the database where it isn't nessesary to do so.
 You can also develop new features without having to think about migrations until you need to persist data.

 Minimapper is not an ORM.
 It's a tool to make existing applications simpler to work with (though many small refactorings).
-It may also be an attractive alternative to going with DataMapper 2 (then it's done) for new apps if you have many years of experience with ActiveRecord like me and most of the rails developers I know.
+It may also be an attractive alternative to going with DataMapper 2 (when it's done) for new apps if you have many years of experience with ActiveRecord like me and most of the rails developers I know.

 ### Early days